idvorkin/techdiary/notes/ios-nomad.md

 ```

 (For folks that are considering [MOSH](https://mosh.org/), MOSH has great promise, but the project hasn't been updated in years, and still doesn't support true color.
-For my needs ssh+tmux+auto-reconnect is perfect.)
+For my needs ssh+TMUX+auto-reconnect is perfect.)

 ### Local Development - iSh, iVIM, Working Copy, etc